back-oor/Meterpreter-FUD/README.md

 You put the shellcode into the shellcode.py file, then you run the main.py script and get a fud python script, which you can compile to a exe file

-The output python script will always be different, because of the special obfuscator, so even if someone upload the script to virustotal, the new generated will not get detected.
+The output python script will always be different and takes a different delay between 30-60 seconds, because of the special obfuscator, so even if someone upload the script to virustotal, the new generated will not get detected.
 But pls dont upload ;) Only for LEGAL purposes!!!

 Write an email to back-oor@proton.me to buy it, payments via bitcoin!